patience4711/read-APSystems-YC600-QS1-DS3/README.md

 # read APS inverters
 The purpose of this project is to read data via Zigbee from APS Systems inverters.
-The program can pair and poll YC600 QS1 and DS3 inverters, up to 9 pieces.
+The program can pair and poll YC600 QS1 and DS3(-L-M-S verified) inverters, up to 9 pieces.
 The read values are displayed on a web page and sent via mosquitto in a user-defined Json format.
 The program has a lot of smart features.
 All settings can be done via the webinterface.
 It has a console that can be used for debugging and sending/receiving zigbee messages.<br>
 See the <a href='https://github.com/patience4711/read-APSystems-YC600-QS1-DS3/wiki'>WIKI</a> for information on building it, the working, etc.